President – James Repass

 Vice President – Deb Berlin

 Deb Berlin has been playing D&D for several years, and loves Adventurers League more than many things.
 She doesn’t run any RPGs (yet) but will likely be dungeon master for a Dungeons & Dragons elective at the school where she works this year, and she is excited to teach 5e to a new generation.
-Deb serves as the Convention Coordinator and Vice President for The Role Initiative, channeling her love for all things related to organization into this organization and the wonderful tabletop community.
+Deb serves as the Vice President for The Role Initiative, channeling her love for all things related to organization into this organization and the wonderful tabletop community.
 When not working at conventions, Deb is a middle school science teacher.
 Deb lives in Massachusetts, and spends her free moments planning travels, hiking, camping, and reading.

 Events – Mikayla Toy-Tozier

 Eric Boaen has been playing tabletop role playing games since 1986 including the following: D&D, AD&D, 2ed.
 AD&D, 4e D&D, 5e D&D, Rifts, and Shadowrun.
 He has been a Game Master for most of the games he’s played in, and enjoys writing and designing new and exciting ways to challenge his players.
 In real life, Eric also has a challenging career as a network engineer.
 Eric’s primary hobbies also include 3d printing, all things automotive, and online gaming.